inform-us/requirements_specifications/rules/tidal_volume.md

   5. IF there are 5 non consecutive 'out_of_range_8':'out of range'
   6. IF the latest classification is 'in range' : 'in range'
   7. IF none of the above: 'fallthrough'
+  8. n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
+This is explained to user in ? button.
  ---
 # SPC CHARTS
 ##  Tidal Volume- Weekly percentage of patients achieving Tidal Volume target of 6-8ml/kg IBW